 It includes a volume and audio slider for adjusting input gain and comes with Amplitude for iOS Mac, iPhone, and iPad, making it a portable recording studio.

-The final choice we have is a Tascam flexible interface type that provides greater flexibility.
+The Tascam flexible interface type provides great flexibility.
 This interface has an XLR/TRS combination connector to be used for both guitar and microphone.
 It can record line and mic signals, and when used with good DAW software, it can record anything.

 This iPad audio interface is small enough to fit in a pocket, and the widest point is an XLR connector.
 It includes an instrument/mic switch and a phantom power switch for condenser microphones.